-- (1) An architect must disclose the nature of a referral arrangement to a client before entering into an agreement under clause 4. - (2) An architect who is a member of an approved partnership, or a director of an approved company, must ensure that the nature of a referral arrangement is disclosed to a client before the partnership or company enters into an agreement under clause 4. - (3) For the purposes of this clause, referral arrangement means any arrangement between an architect, an approved partnership, or an approved company, and another person to introduce or refer clients to the architect, approved partnership, or approved company for valuable consideration.
+- (1) An architect must disclose the nature of a referral arrangement to a client before entering into an agreement under clause 4. - (2) An architect who is a member of an architectural firm, must ensure that the nature of a referral arrangement is disclosed to a client before the firm enters into an agreement under clause 4. - (3) For the purposes of this clause, referral arrangement means any arrangement between an architect, an architectural firm, and another person to introduce or refer clients to the architect or an architectural firm for valuable consideration.